-This Sugared Cranberry Cake is the holiday-perfect version of my most popular recipe of all time – French Strawberry Cake.
+This Sugared Cranberry Cake is the holiday-perfect version of one of my most popular recipes of all time French Strawberry Cake.

 Sugared cranberries are actually a thing in case you don’t know.
 They are really pretty but they take some time to make.
 And in my experience they are just a little too tart.
 The sugar itself doesn’t penetrate to the middle of the cranberry with the sugared method.
 They get a little sweeter when baked in a cake.